MGW-GH/BackTracking/README.md

   - The login page enable a reigstered user to sign in using their username and password and directed to the home page.
   - The logout page is accessed by clicking the link in the navbar.
 The page checks the user is they're sure they want to log out and will only perform the logout when the button is selected.

+- __Admin Panel__
+  - Through Django's built-in Administration Panel, the Admin has full access over the data submitted to the website by registered users.
+To access the Admin panel the Admin user adds '/admin/' to the end of the URL.
+  - It includes night and day modes as well as a custom filter within the panel to search stamps by country.

 ### CRUD Functionality

 The CRUD functionality is in action in multiple places across the site for both admin and users.